 Winter Park Drive Complete Street Study

-This Study is looking at all of North and South Winter Park Drive, with a focus on identifying improvements to make it safer, more comfortable, and more connected for people walking and biking.
-Please CLICK HERE to provide valuable feedback on your experiences walking, biking, or driving along and across Winter Park Drive.
-Please see below for more project information.
+This Study looked at all of North and South Winter Park Drive, with a focus on identifying improvements to make it safer, more comfortable, and more connected for people walking and biking.

 In combination with recently completed projects, and other planned projects, implementation of the Winter Park Drive Complete Street plan will help Casselberry become the most walkable, rollable, and bikeable City in Central Florida, where active transportation becomes a viable and routine choice for daily mobility needs, thereby increasing community health, equity, economic vitality, and environmental stewardship.